 One of the first things that an urban survival manual will tell you is that it is important to build a circle of people – your circle- who will buy into a disaster preparedness plan.
 You need to synergize with other people so that resources can be pooled.

 Many will advise you to draw up an escape route from the city.
-(At this point, the manual would have already achieved a lot if it gets you to think about where you would go if you and your family had to leave the city.)
 You will be advised to learn that route like the back of your hand; to memorize it; to anticipate that when you do use it you will need to steer clear of potential areas of panic.
 Then you will be told to make a second and a third route and to study these as well.

 Included in the supplies you have to obtain for survival would be fuel, food, and water.
 A survival manual that assumes you are getting out of the city will advise you to have more than twice the amount of gasoline you need to get to your sanctuary.
 Apart from the food in BOBs, some manuals will suggest that you have food and supplies to last you a year.
 The safest things to stockpile would be canned goods, beans, rice, flour, dehydrated foods, energy bars, instant foods, pasta.

 Most manuals will emphasize the need to store water safely and will teach readers how to purify water.
 This is not all a bad thing to learn even of you don’t believe in doomsday prophecies.
-(For all you know you could find yourself stranded somewhere after a perfectly normal picnic.)
 They will also mention special skills such as building fires and maintaining them safely.

 All in all, manuals devoted to urban survival have their merits so go ahead and download one.
 Then, challenge yourself by asking if you are really prepared for disaster.
 If your answer is no then go through the manual again and start following its advice.